leopardshadow/VLSI-Testing/hw5/report.md

 ### Run

-The number is defined in line 18 in the file `typeemu.h`.
+The number of faults per pass is defined in line 18 in the file `typeemu.h`.

 ```c++
 const unsigned PatternNum = 16;
 ```

 ### Results